IamTheHttp/game-platform/readme.md

 #Changelog
 ### 02/08/2022
 Release version **2.1.1**
-- Refactor(build): Remove JARB and rollup dependency
+- Update all dependencies to latest

 ### 31/07/2021
 Release version **2.1.0**
+- Refactor(build): Remove JARB and rollup dependency
 - Fix(General): Fix all implicit any issues with typescript
 - Breaking(CanvasAPI): Change function name from drawFn to render when adding a generic shape (canvasAPI.addShape).